Start point - (1) Wanthwaite (NY

 The path climbed

-steadily, bending right and then left at a junction, continuing
+steadily, bending right and then left at a junction, and continuing

-narrow path that wound its way steeply up the old quarry tips, to
+narrow path that winds its way steeply up the old quarry tips, and come to a wide track."

 "Just look at